 Anyone who hasn’t been there, raise your hand: swollen thighs, legs, and ankles, a phenomenon scientifically called “water retention” because, of course, it’s better than saying, “I have legs that look like two squishy sausages,” right? 🙂

-There are just a bunch of lucky ladies who have never had this problem, whether it is because of our period, genetics, or simply bad luck.
+There are just a bunch of lucky ladies who have never had this problem, whether because of our period, genetics, or bad luck.
 And let’s face it, we (secretly) hate you a little bit!

 - What are Epsom salts and their benefits Against water retention